Lexicon: target – tatter

 tassel (-s), n.
 [OFr < L. 'the collar of a cloak, a label'.] (webplay: hem).

-A pendant ornament, attached to the corners of cushions, to curtains and the like, consisting of a bunch of threads or small cords hanging in a conical shape from a solid rounded knob or from a knot formed by their junction with a cord; tassels in nature include those hanging from trees or corn tassels.
+Bunch of threads; pendant ornament; decoration attached to the corners of cushions; small cords hanging in a conical shape from a solid rounded knob or from a knot formed by their junction with a cord.

 taste, n. [see taste, v.]